-When dealing with a breakdown in a relationship between parents, children are often placed in a difficult and life-changing situation.
-By making your separation or divorce process as smooth as possible, our Team of Family lawyers can help ensure that this life change does not have a detrimental effect on your children’s wellbeing and happiness.
+When dealing with a relationship breakdown between parents, children are often placed in a difficult and life-changing situation.
+By making your separation or divorce process as smooth as possible, our team of expert child law solicitors can help ensure that this life change does not have a detrimental effect on your children’s wellbeing and happiness.

-Our Team includes accredited specialists in Child Law and they are experienced in dealing with all legal issues regarding children, such as:
+Our Team includes Law Society of Scotland accredited specialists in Child Law and they are experienced in dealing with all legal issues regarding children, such as:

 - divorce and separation

 - parental rights and responsibilities

 Our full range of Child Law services means that no matter what circumstances you find yourself in, we can assist you.

 Our family law team include speciailists accredited by the Law Society of Scotland.

 Common questions relating to child law matters